12 Days of Giveaways: Win a $1,000 Starbucks card | Dished

 To enter to win, do at least one of the following:

-1. Follow @DishedToronto on Instagram.
+1. Follow @DishedCalgary on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 View this post on Instagram